jimothy001/GrayScottPerlin/README.md

 # GrayScott + Perlin Noise

-This is an experiment to see what happens when reaction diffusion is subjected to directional biases (currents), as produced by a vector field.
+This is an experiment to see what happens when the Gray Scott model of reaction diffusion is subjected to directional biases (currents), as produced by a vector field.

 ![](https://github.com/jimothy001/GrayScottPlus/blob/main/gifs/singularity.gif)